 Your Commission recommends that the B.C.
 Security Commission continue the policy of winterizing houses for those unable to do the work themselves and of making available the necessary materials for the others.
-Your Commission further of outside placement and the rearrangement of the families in the existing accommodation believing that the solution to the problem lies in this direction rather than in providing extra housing.

-In this connection particular attention should be given to the transfer of families from old remodelled buildings to Commission erected housing as space becomes available.
+Your Commission further recommends the continuation and expansion of the present programmo of outside placement and the rearrangement of the families in the existing accommodation believing that the solution to the problem lies in this direction rather than in providing extra housing.
+In this connection particular attention should be given to the transfer of families from old remodelled buildings to Connission erected housing as space becomes available.